Defending Against Intimacy

-However, if you are like most people, you had formative experiences in which you moved toward intimacy and got the message that it wasn't okay and possibly that it was dangerous.
-At some point in becoming more and more intimate with your partner these previous experiences motivate you to defend against the very thing you need.
+However, if you are like most people, you have had formative experiences in which you moved toward intimacy and got the message that it wasn't okay and possibly that it was dangerous.
+At some point in becoming more and more intimate with a partner or other close person in your life, these previous experiences motivate you to defend against the very thing you need.

 Defending against intimacy can take a lot of different forms.
 Let's look at a couple of common patterns.

 Mistrust and suspicion can be habits of body, heart, and mind.
 When there is any ambiguity about what's happening, reactivity arises to fill in the blanks.
 The thinking error here is that if you can predict hurt, it will hurt less when it happens.
 Thus, the mind runs wild imagining awful scenarios.
 Unfounded mistrust and suspicion will push you towards all sorts of behaviors like spying on that person, trying to get information from others, and asking a lot of investigative questions (Where were you?
 Who were you with?
 Was that person flirting with you?
 Are you really committed to this relationship?
 Why are you late?
 Do you really love me?).
 Each time you engage in these behaviors from a state of reactivity you reinforce the reactive pattern.

 This reactive pattern blocks the formation of a secure bond which would bring you relief from the anxiety of mistrust and suspicion.